 In 1979, shortly after Ed returned to the farm, California became the first state to have Organic Standards.
 Facing frustration with conventional farming practices and markets, he turned to organic farming, planting 45 acres of popcorn in 1985.
 They had been spending a lot of money on chemical fertilizers, pesticides, and fuel to produce commodities that were often oversupplied.
 Low prices required high yields to make any profit at all, and usually some extraneous factor such as adverse weather appeared and kept yields lower than expected.

 In addition, pesticides were not working as hoped and herbicide resistance developed quickly.
 Weed control would then require another, often more expensive herbicide, and even then control wasn’t adequate.
 Also, many of the pesticides and herbicides were causing environmental problems and were becoming unavailable.

-After 64 years of farming in Pleasant Grove and at the age of 93, Tom Sills passed away in February 2010 leaving the lasting legacy of a successful farm to his family, and hopefully many generations to come!
+After 64 years of farming in Pleasant Grove and at the age of 94, Tom Sills passed away in February 2010 leaving the lasting legacy of a successful farm to his family, and hopefully many generations to come!